Wealth Advisory Solutions LLC Raises Stake in CME Group Inc. (NASDAQ:CME)

 The business also recently announced a None dividend, which was paid on Wednesday, January 13th.
 Shareholders of record on Monday, December 28th were given a dividend of $2.50 per share.
 The ex-dividend date was Thursday, December 24th.
 CME Group’s payout ratio is currently 50.00%.

-A number of research firms have weighed in on CME.
-Zacks Investment Research cut shares of CME Group from a “buy” rating to a “hold” rating and set a $205.00 price objective on the stock. in a report on Thursday, January 7th.
+A number of equities analysts have recently commented on the stock.
 Oppenheimer cut shares of CME Group from an “outperform” rating to a “market perform” rating in a report on Friday, January 15th.
 They noted that the move was a valuation call.
 JPMorgan Chase & Co. raised shares of CME Group from an “underweight” rating to a “neutral” rating and lifted their target price for the company from $138.00 to $203.00 in a report on Thursday, January 7th.
-Deutsche Bank Aktiengesellschaft cut shares of CME Group from a “buy” rating to a “hold” rating and set a $196.00 target price on the stock. in a report on Friday, January 8th.
-They noted that the move was a valuation call.
-Finally, Rosenblatt Securities cut their target price on shares of CME Group from $140.00 to $135.00 and set a “sell” rating on the stock in a report on Wednesday, January 6th.
+Rosenblatt Securities cut their target price on shares of CME Group from $140.00 to $135.00 and set a “sell” rating on the stock in a report on Wednesday, January 6th.
+Zacks Investment Research cut shares of CME Group from a “buy” rating to a “hold” rating and set a $205.00 target price on the stock. in a report on Thursday, January 7th.
+Finally, Barclays lifted their target price on shares of CME Group from $200.00 to $215.00 and gave the company an “overweight” rating in a report on Tuesday, January 12th.
 Three investment analysts have rated the stock with a sell rating, nine have assigned a hold rating and five have assigned a buy rating to the company.
 The stock currently has a consensus rating of “Hold” and an average target price of $188.06.

 CME Group Profile